Films

 1. Cloud-Capped Star (Ritwik Ghatak, 1960).
 Ghatak's most famous film tells the story of a woman who is exploited by her family -- members of the Bengali community displaced after the creation of Bangaladesh.
 Though noteworthy for it's feminist themes, the tragic theme is not unusual in Indian cinema.
 What makes the film so striking is Ghatak's direction, including his masterful sound design, which gives the film a haunting and poetic quality.
 Also checj out Ghatak's Subarnorekha.

-3. Pather Panchali (Satyajit Ray, 1955).
+5. Pather Panchali (Satyajit Ray, 1955).
 The most famous Bengali film in the West is almost certainly Ray's masterful, Pather Panchali.
 This is the first film in Ray's Apu trilogy, and the most moving.
 Ray manages to avoid facile sentimentality while breaking your heart.
 The third film in the trilogy is my second favorite, and the second ranks third.
 Ray directed an impressive number of first rate films that are less known then these.
-Outside the trilogy, my favorite is Charulata.
+Outside the trilogy, my favorite Ray's are The Music Room, The Adventures of Goopy and Bagha, and Charulata.

 Middle Eastern Films